AFlach/chARpack.github.io/src/routes/manual/1.1.0/02-normal_mode/02-settings.md

 By default, this behaviour is turned off.

 ### Toggle Hand Menu
-This button enables or disables use of the <a href="/manual/1.1.0/02-normal_mode/01-hand-menu">hand menu</a>.
+This button enables or disables use of the [Hand Menu](xref:02-normal_mode/01-hand-menu).
 By default, the menu is enabled for user comfort; if you prefer not using it, you can turn it off using this button.
 However, this will also disable the **Fragment Rotation Mode** and **Measurement Mode** button since they are part of the hand menu functionality.